paquettg/php-html-parser/README.md

 echo $a->text; // "click here"
 ```

 The above will output "click here".
 Simple no?
-There are many ways to get the same result from the dome, such as $dom->getElementsbyTag('a')[0] or $dom->find('a', 0) which can all be found in the tests or in the code itself.
+There are many ways to get the same result from the dome, such as `$dom->getElementsbyTag('a')[0]` or `$dom->find('a', 0)` which can all be found in the tests or in the code itself.

-Example With Files
+Loading Files
 ------------------

 You may also seamlessly load a file into the dom instead of a string, which is much more convinient and is how I except most developers will be loading the html.
 The following example is taken from our test and uses the "big.html" file found there.